LRossdeutscher/Adnat/README.md

 2. Validation tests for attributes

 ##### Controllers:
 Both black and whitebox test cases are included.
 Tests views and basic routing.
+I couldn't, for the life of me, figure out how to test actions that require authentication.
+This comes from Ruby on Rails being new to me.
+I tried using stubs (which seem to only exist when using other testing gems) and I found out rails does not retain the session state after each get/post request.
+You'll see a lot of missing test cases and some failing.

 ##### Integration:
-Tests the typicall user flow as seen in the [demo video](https://www.youtube.com/watch?v=A8u8tBWoM4k) included at the bottom of the tassk spec.
+I planned to test the typical user flow as seen in the [demo video](https://www.youtube.com/watch?v=A8u8tBWoM4k) included at the bottom of the tassk spec.
+However due to not getting the log_in flow to work, and exhausting the possible solutions I found, I wasn't sure how to proceed.

 ### Incomplete Exercises